-

 b.
 Have there been any test cases brought against companies?

-There has been one high-profile case concerning responsibility in the supply chain concerning waste management in the mining operations.
-The case involved Arica Victims, a Swedish company representing 796 Chilean citizens, and Boliden Mineral AB, a Swedish mining and smelting company.
-The plaintiffs claimed that Boliden exported 20,000 tons of smelting waste containing arsenic and other heavy metals to Chile in the mid-1980s, which caused environmental and health damages to the residents in the Polygono area.
-The defendant argued that it acted in accordance with the applicable laws and standards at the time, and that it was not responsible for the waste management by the Chilean company Promel.
+There has been one high-profile civil case in Sweden concerning human rights in the supply chain, although it did not (directly) concern the obligation to perform due diligence.
+The case, which concerned waste management in mining operations, involved Arica Victims, a Swedish company representing 796 Chilean citizens, and Boliden Mineral AB, a Swedish mining and smelting company.
+The plaintiffs claimed that Boliden’s export of 20,000 tons of smelting waste, allegedly containing arsenic and other heavy metals, to Chile in the mid-1980s had caused environmental and health damages to the residents in the Polygono area.
+The defendant argued that it acted in accordance with the applicable laws and standards at the time, and that it was not responsible for any insufficient waste management by its Chilean contractor, Promel, that oversaw the storage and refining of the waste on site in Chile.

 -

-The Swedish legal order has rules adopted to protect human rights, the environment, and the rights of indigenous populations, such as the Sami people.
-This framework is based on both national legislation and international agreements to which Sweden is a party.
+The Swedish legal order contains legislation protecting human rights, the environment, and the rights of indigenous populations, such as the Sámi people.
+This framework is based both on national legislation and on international agreements to which Sweden is a party.

-- Environmental Law: Swedish environmental legislation is comprehensive, and the central act is the Environmental Code.
-Companies operating in Sweden must comply with the Environmental Code, which includes conducting environmental impact assessments for activities that may have a significant impact on the environment.
+- Environmental Law: Companies operating in Sweden must comply with the Environmental Code, which includes conducting environmental impact assessments for activities that may have a significant impact on the environment.
+In addition, the Deforestation Regulation (discussed in detail above under Question 10(a)) is relevant to host communities and indigenous populations, as the due diligence process is specifically aimed at minimising the circulation of goods related to deforestation, which can affect the rights of such communities.

-- Human Rights: Sweden is a signatory to various international conventions, including the European Convention on Human Rights (the “ECHR”).
+- Human Rights: Sweden is a signatory to various international conventions, including the ECHR.
 The ECHR is applicable as Swedish law pursuant to the Swedish Act on the European Convention on Human Rights (Sw.
-Lagen (1994:1219) om den europeiska konventionen angående skydd för de mänskliga rättigheterna och de grundläggande friheterna).
-Additionally, as a member of the EU, Sweden is bound by the EU Charter of Fundamental Rights.
+Lag (1994:1219) om den europeiska konventionen angående skydd för de mänskliga rättigheterna och de grundläggande friheterna).
+Additionally, as an EU Member State, Sweden is bound by the EU Charter of Fundamental Rights.
 The Instrument of Government (Sw.
-Regeringsformen), which is a central part of the Swedish Constitution, also contains a catalogue of fundamental rights that protect human rights and freedoms.
+Regeringsformen (1974:152)), which is a central part of the Swedish Constitution, also contains a catalogue of fundamental rights that protect human rights and freedoms.

 - Rights for national minorities: Pursuant to the Act on National Minorities and Minority Languages (Sw.
-Lagen (2009:724) om nationella minoriteter och minoritetsspråk), Sweden recognizes five national minorities, which are the Sami, Swedish Finns, Tornedalers, Roma, and Jewish people.
-These groups have a historical presence in Sweden and distinctive cultural identities.
-The rights of these minorities include the right to education and communication in their minority languages, as well as measures to preserve and develop their cultural heritage.
+Lag (2009:724) om nationella minoriteter och minoritetsspråk), Sweden recognizes five national minorities, which are the Sámi, Swedish Finns, Tornedalers, Roma, and Jewish people.
+These groups are recognised as having a historical presence in Sweden and distinctive cultural identities.
+The rights of these minorities include the right to education and communication with authorities in their minority languages, as well as measures to preserve and develop their cultural heritage.

 b.
 Have there been any test cases brought against companies?

-There have been several instances where Sami villages have filed lawsuits against inter alia wind power projects that they claim infringe on their traditional lands and negatively impact their reindeer herding practices.
-These cases often involve complex issues of indigenous rights, environmental law, and commercial interests.
+There have been several instances where Sámi villages have filed lawsuits against inter alia wind power projects for encroachment on their traditional lands and negative impacts on their reindeer herding practices.
+These cases often involve complex issues of indigenous rights, environmental law and commercial interests.

 -